natelandau/githooks/README.md

 git submodule add https://github.com/natelandau/githooks ".hooks"
 ```

-Note, I've chosen to install this in a directory named '.hooks'.
-You can choose a different directory name but the install script will need to be updated manually.
+**Note**, I've chosen to install this in a directory named '.hooks'.
+You can choose a different directory name but the install script will need to be edited or the hooks will need to be manually installed.

 **b.
 Use a symlink**